 H-1B: This is a speciality occupation visa and is one of the most popular work permits.
 However, it is very limited during the year when you can apply.

 L-1A: This is the intracompany transferee visa and is allowed when you already have a company in your country and want to open a branch office.
 The investment required for this visa is much less than many other types of visas.
+You might also think about PERM for the Green Card.

 E-2: This is the Treaty Investor Visa and allows people from certain countries to come to the U.S. and both invest and open their own business.
 It is a very nice work permit.
+Learn about the EB-5 Investment Program.

 O-1: This is known as the extraordinary alien petition.
 It is difficult to obtain, but depending on the type of work you will do, will depend on what burden of difficulty you must show.
 If you have years of experience doing something and H-1B’s are used up, this is a good alternative.